Srujith2k/DBOne/README.md

 - **Database-Specific Query APIs**: Run queries tailored for specific databases via dedicated endpoints.
 - **Swagger Documentation**: Interactive API documentation for easy testing and usage.
 - **Pluggable JAR**: A lightweight JAR file that can be used in Java projects for database connectivity.
+- **DBOneClient Integration**: Java client library for seamless database connectivity in any project.
 - **Extendable**: Future-ready for building desktop and web applications using the provided APIs.

 ---